Close-up of tall green industrial hemp plants growing in field showing variety characteristics

 Hemp Varieties Comparison: Choosing the Right Cultivar for Your UK Farm

-A comprehensive comparison of fibre, grain, and dual-purpose hemp varieties available to UK farmers, including yield potential, THC stability, and market suitability.
+A comprehensive comparison of fibre, grain, and dual-purpose hemp varieties available to UK farmers, including yield potential and market suitability.

 6 February 202615 min readMark TurnerBy Mark Turner